-On one particular rainy day, we cadets settled in to watch an hour of what we expected would be a beach storming in the Pacific or a tank battle in North Africa or Italy.
-To us, movie day was similar to the John Wayne movies we often saw on Saturday afternoons at the local movie house, but without any story or sound.
+On one rainy day, we cadets settled in to watch an hour of what we expected would be a tank battle in North Africa or Italy or beach storming in the Pacific.
+To us, movie day was similar to the John Wayne war movies we saw on Saturday afternoons at the local movie house, but without any story or sound.
 It was also subliminally unsettling because we knew in the back of our teenage minds that people not much older than us had died on those battlefields.

 As the movie projector started clicking away, the background chatter and horseplay began to subside.
 By mistake, the Army film office had shipped our high school not war scenes, but instead had sent raw and unedited documentary footage of the horrific scenes of human degradation and suffering filmed as American troops entered and liberated the Nazi concentration camps all over Germany.
 It wasn’t long before the room was filled with 15-year-old boys, stunned into silence as tears welled up in their eyes.
 I was one of them.

 That day changed my life.
 Never again would I be able to look at the world with the proverbial “rose colored glasses” typical of a post-WWII 1950s teenager raised in a loving Christian home, protected from the trials and tribulations of the greater world.
 Seeing the effects of the Holocaust was a stark reminder of what evil let loose in the hearts of men could do.
 It was also my introduction to the tortured saga of the Jewish people under the so-called Christian governments of Europe both in modern times and across the ages, a history I had never heard in church or in school.

-On a secular level, I stand with the Jewish people in saying, “Never again!”
-And, God forbid, should the need once again arise, I shall so stand.
-On a spiritual level as a follower of the Jewish Messiah, I say, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
+As a secular American citizen who has seen what anti-Semitism can do if not opposed, I stand with the Jewish people in vowing, “Never again!”
+And, God forbid, should the need once again arise, loudly and publicly I shall so stand, shoulder to shoulder with my Jewish neighbors and friends.
+In addition, as a servant of God, I must proclaim to everyone, to the Jews first and also to the Gentiles, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”